kintone-labs/kintone-ui-component/docs/document/docs/guides/attachment-customization.md

 }
 ```
 ### Upload KUC Attachment component files into the native Kintone Attachment field
-Add a click event listener for `uploadButton`.<br>
+Add a click event listener for `uploadButton`.<br/>
-When the button is clicked, show the KUC Spinner component.<br>
+When the button is clicked, show the KUC Spinner component.<br/>
-Use the `uploadFile` method of KintoneRestApiClient to upload files to Kintone.<br>
+Use the `uploadFile` method of KintoneRestApiClient to upload files to Kintone.<br/>
-Then use the fileKeys returned by the upload method to update the Kintone record.<br>
+Then use the fileKeys returned by the upload method to update the Kintone record.<br/>
-Finally, close the KUC Spinner component and refresh the page.<br>
+Finally, close the KUC Spinner component and refresh the page.<br/>
 All API calls use [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or [kintone REST API](https://kintone.dev/en/docs/kintone/rest-api/).

 ```javascript